pace-neutrons/Horace/documentation/smg/06_deployment_process.md

    of the code to copy to obtain different archives above.
  - Depending on input option, `make_horace_distribution_kit` may deploy `make_herbert_distribution_kit`
    script, which does similar operation with Herbert code.
- - After all necessary code is copied into the target location the script compresses the files together with their position within folders, and removes target location.
+ - After all necessary code is copied into the target location, the script p-codes the specified folders on request, compresses the files together with their location within the folders tree, and removes target location after compression.

 ## *production* branch channel.